 A New Kind of Festival

-Short of the Week is the premiere destination for short films, a trusted source by fans and industry since 2007, showcasing work from the top emerging filmmakers.
+Short of the Week is the premier destination for short films, a trusted source by fans and industry since 2007, showcasing work from the top emerging filmmakers.

 Find Your Audience

 You’ve worked tirelessly on your film—it deserves an audience.
 On Short of the Week, your film takes front page on the top destination for short films where you’ll find thousands (sometimes millions!) of new fans and connect directly with the largest community of short film producers, programmers, and filmmakers.